Are Circuit Breakers Interchangeable?

 Warning: Use only with GE type breakers, use of other circuit breakers voids the warranty, may void the UL listing and could result in property loss or personal injury…”

-The Caveat…There is always a caveat
+The Caveat…There is always a caveat.

 “UL Classified breakers are produced by one manufacturer for use in place of the breakers specified on the panelboard.
 Like specified breakers, UL Classified breakers have been tested in the panels for which they are approved.”

 Take a moment and go to your electrical panel.
 Open it and look at the brand on the label.
-Look for the section that lists what breakers can be installed in the panel.(Do not remove the cover) Some companies own two brands so you may see two brand names.
+Look for the section that lists what breakers can get installed in the panel.(Do not remove the cover) Some companies own two brands so you may see two brand names.
 Start at the top breaker and work your way down ensuring that all of the breakers are the appropriate brand.
 If not, call an electrician.